j0hnsmith/csvplus/readme.md

 # CSVPlus

-CSVPlus provides marshalling/unmarshalling* of CSV data in to go structs.
+CSVPlus provides marshalling/unmarshalling* of CSV data (with header rows) into go structs.
-Struct fields must be in the same order as the columns in the CSV data.

 * marshalling on todo list